sachdev27/Upstox-Trigger/README.md

 - Now You can run the Main or the Websocket_Market File to get the Live Market data

-- These file check token first and if it got expired, then replace the token with the new one.
+- These file check token first and if it got expired, then automatically replace the token with the new one.

 ### Run Main Python File: